sanchitdilipjain/aws-image-builder-pipeline/docs/ecr-ami-builder.md

-## Image pipeline using AWS EC2 Image Builder
+## Container Image pipeline using AWS EC2 Image Builder

 **Introduction**
 - EC2 Image Builder is a completely managed AWS service that simplify the process to automate the creation, management, and deployment of tailored, secure, and up-to-date server images that are pre-installed and pre-configured with software and settings to match specific IT standards.